netgusto/netgusto/README.md

 ### Hi there 👋

 I'm Jerome.
 I'm a Staff Software Engineer at Algolia.
 Pronouns are he/him/his.

-These are some of the side projects I'm doing.
+These are some of the side projects I'm working on.

 <!--
 **netgusto/netgusto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.